-Each semester, a growing number of CCV students also choose to take courses that CCV offers online via the internet.
+Each semester, a growing number of CCV students choose to take courses that CCV offers online.
 CCV students can now choose from more than 200 online and hybrid courses each semester in all areas of the curriculum.
-Online learning is "anywhere, anytime" learning.
+Online learning is anywhere, anytime learning.
 Typically, students in CCV's online classes work from a computer at home and participate in discussions in a variety of online formats.
-In addition to their online base, hybrid classes have one or more face-to-face meetings.
+In addition to their online base, hybrid classes have several face-to-face meetings.
 These classes are highly desirable and are often the first to fill up at the start of each semester.
 See page 13 for more information.